Country of origin: Portugal

 Type: semi-soft, artisan

 Flavour: sour, spicy, tangy

 Named after a town that goes by the same name, Castelo Branco is a Portuguese cheese from the central region of Portugal, produced in the municipalities of Castelo Branco, Fundão and Idanha-a-Nova.
-Castelo Branco is usually made from sheep’s milk but there is a version where sheep’s and goat’s milk is mixed and matured for 45 days.
+Castelo Branco is made from sheep or goat milk.

 Since 1996 the cheese has had a Protected designation of origin (PDO).
 It is one of the three Beira Baixa cheeses, the other two are: Beira Baixa yellow cheese (Queijos Amarelo Beira Baixa DOP) and Beira Baixa spicy cheese (Queijos Picante da Beira Baixa DOP)

 Castelo Branco is a handmade, cured cheese.
 Goat's milk cheese takes around 40 days to mature while ewe's milk cheese takes 50 days to mature completely.
 It has a yellowish rind with a pronounced aroma and a strong, tangy and spicy flavour.
 It contains around 45% fat.